Most forms of steel framing used in UK construction may be grouped as follows:

 +Allows for the passage of services through the beam depth

-Steel beams can be designed to act compositely with a concrete slab by the use of shear connectors, normally in the form of welded steel studs that are welded at regular spacing to the top flange of the steel beam.
+Steel beams can be designed to act compositely with a concrete slab by the use of shear connectors, normally in the form of welded steel studs that are site welded through the profiled steel sheet at regular spacing to the top flange of the steel beam.
 A composite edge beam with galvanised steel decking orientated parallel to the beam is shown.

 Composite action greatly increases the strength and stiffness of a steel beam, and consequently can lead to longer spans for the same size of section or, alternatively, lighter, shallower sections may be used for the same load and span configuration.
 For the efficient design of composite beams, the ratio of span to beam depth is in the range 22 to 25, and so a composite beam is 25 to 30% shallower than a steel beam, and up to 30 to 40% lighter in steel weight.